Rocky Mountain Land Management Internship

 Students work part-time with the USFS while earning a degree in Sustainability Studies

-Paid interns gain hands-on experience in sustainable land management through part-time employment with the U.S. Forest Service.
-It’s perfect fit for CMC students pursuing a Bachelor of Arts in Sustainability Studies or related degrees and certificates.
+Paid interns gain hands-on experience in sustainable land management through part-time employment with the U.S. Forest Service, while pursuing a Bachelor of Arts in Sustainability Studies and/or a Certificate of Completion in Public Lands Stewardship.

 Join the inaugural class in this first-of-its kind, two-year paid internship program developed by Colorado Mountain College and the U.S. Forest Service.
 Upon completion, you’ll have the competitive advantage of being an existing federal employee when applying for full-time jobs with the Forest Service or other federal land management agencies!